woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 **Robbie**: If I make my own decision, I might choose Michigan.

 **Philip**: Robbie, you're something!
-You know, when I was your age, said exactly the same thing to Grandpa.
+You know, when I was your age, I said exactly the same thing to Grandpa.